ADULT PROGRAM FAQ's

 Do you provide medical support and nurses?

-Grotonwood has 24 hour onsite medical supervision during summer camp.
-Our clinical team consists of a Nurse Manager (RN), a secondary RN and several per diem nurses that support the programs as needed.
-We also hire a team of Medical Assistants (nursing students and EMTs) that provide further support to our nurses.
-The Clinical Team are responsible for medication administration, triaging episodic events, and overseeing the health and wellbeing of our campers and staff.
-Communication your camper’s medical needs (including medications and any emerging condition) prior to your campers arrival is critical, we invite you to review our health forms Here!
+The Clinical Team are responsible for medication administration, triaging episodic events and overseeing the health and wellbeing of our campers and staff.
+Communicating your camper’s medical needs (including medications and any emerging condition) prior to your campers arrival is critical, we invite you to review our health forms Here!

 How do you keep campers safe?